Traf27/FindThatLoot/README.md

 Source code is *fork of Looty 0.2.1.76 4-Dec-2019* https://github.com/benjaminjackman/looty
 https://www.pathofexile.com/forum/view-thread/832233
 **by Benjamin Jackman** /u/kingcub on reddit.
-And all credit goes to him.
+All credit for creating it goes to him and previous contributors.